Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

-While the entire data extraction and comparison process could, in theory, be fully automated, maintaining human oversight is strongly recommended.
-Providing actuaries with interim outputs -- such as extracted text chunks for review or comparisons with historical results -- supports validation, ensures accuracy, and reinforces trust in AI-driven analyses.
+The current approach is particularly effective for the selected aspects of annual reports -- solvency capital ratios, discount rates, and insurer financial strength ratings -- which are well-defined and structured.
+Applying the same methods to less structured or more complex areas often requires iterative refinement, careful oversight, and tailored prompt engineering to achieve similarly robust results.
+When the desired information is not present in a document, strategies must be in place to handle such cases explicitly: for example, instructing the LLM to indicate when no appropriate context is found helps prevent misleading outputs and ensures that analysts are aware of data limitations.
+While the entire data extraction and comparison process could, in theory, be fully automated, maintaining human oversight is strongly recommended; providing actuaries with interim outputs -- such as the extracted plain text, retrieved chunks for review, or comparisons with historical results -- supports validation, ensures accuracy, and reinforces trust in AI-driven analyses.